ayerfph/ayerfph/README.md

 I’m a data enthusiast passionate about uncovering insights and solving problems through data.
 Currently, I’m honing my skills as a Data Analyst while exploring Data Engineering concepts and AI technologies to strengthen my foundation and contribute effectively in the business landscape.

+It's NNN Challenge (No Nothing November Challenge).
+My goal this month is to keep do work everyday!

  <p align="left">
       <a href="https://github.com/ayerfph?tab=followers">